-While one cannot ensure that you will never get a punctured tyre, being prepared can minimise the adverse effect.
+While one cannot ensure that you will never get a punctured tyre, being prepared can minimize the adverse effect.
 Getting a puncture is one of the most common issues during a bicycle ride.
-Like any motorised vehicles, a bicyclist should have a spare and the necessary tools to replace the tyre with a puncture.
+Like any motorized vehicle, a bicyclist should have a spare and the necessary tools to replace the tyre with a puncture.
 While other automobiles likely have a ready-to-replace spare, a bicyclist must carry a spare tube and a bicycle pump.
 Repairing the flat or leak should preferably be done post-trip unless you have no option.

 While we shall explain how to repair a tyre puncture easily, we find it valuable to share information or tips on steps you can take to avoid a flat.
 By using our recommendations, you can avoid these frustrating events and enjoy the awesomeness of cycling.

-Follow these precautionary measures to minimise the risk of having a flat.
+Follow these precautionary measures to minimize the risk of having a flat.

 1) Press to check the tyre to ensure that they feel firm and are not too inflated or deflated.
 The most common reason for a puncture is incorrect tyre pressure.
 The best approach is to check the psi using a pump with a gauge and correct the level if required.

 2) Do a visual check before every ride.
 Some cyclists choose to do a visual check post-ride so that you're ready, and even if, in a hurry, the inspection has been completed.
 In your visual lookover, scan for cuts or cracks or anything lodged in the tyre.
 Pry out any object that should not be there.

 3) Pay attention while riding.
 It is common to see sharp objects like metal pieces, stones, nails, or even glass pieces on the road, especially to the side or close to the gutter that many cyclists prefer to ride on.
 Go slow and avoid that section.

 However, even after following all these precautions, you may eventually get a puncture.